programmer290399/Jetson-pipeline-map/README.md

 * The above mentioned chip had no data sheets available also sourcing it was next to impossible.
 Some google-fu revealed that there was another chip which accomplished similar goals named [`ADV7403`](https://www.analog.com/en/products/adv7403.html).

 * However the process of designing a carrier board for [`ADV7403`](https://www.analog.com/en/products/adv7403.html) is still pending.
-However, I am unsure that this a good solution.
+Although, I am unsure that this a good solution.
 I also ordered the chip and it can be obtained from codenscious.ai's inventory.

 * There were other prebuilt solutions too but they were too costly, you can find them [here](http://www.sensoray.com/products/4023.htm).